Home Search

 bullet

-With pipeline shielding gas supply, flow rate is set with a Flowmeter or Orifice.
-A typical pipeline pressure is 50 psi.
-With cylinder gas supply Regulator/Flowmeter ( left) pressures range from 25 to 80 psi depending on gas type and model.
-Most Regulator/ Flowgauges ( right) typically require 40 to 60 psi setting for 35 CFH flow rate.
+With cylinder gas supply a Regulator/Flowmeter (pic left) pressures range from 25 to 80 psi depending on gas type and model.
+Most Regulator/Flowgauges (pic right) typically require 40 to 60 psi setting for 35 CFH flow rate

 bullet